SoftFever/OrcaSlicer/doc/print_settings/calibration/adaptive-pressure-advance-calib.md

 Now input your identified print speeds and accelerations in the fields above and run the PA tests.

+> [!IMPORTANT]
-**IMPORTANT:** Make sure your acceleration values are all the same in all text boxes.
+> Make sure your acceleration values are all the same in all text boxes.
 Same for the print speed values and Jerk (XY) values.
 Make sure your Jerk value is set to the external perimeter jerk used in your print profiles.

 #### Test results processing